linkedin/rest.li/Asynchronous-Servers-and-Clients-in-Rest_li.md

 # Asynchronous Servers and Clients in Rest.li

-This page contains the following sections and assumes that the reader is familiar with [ParSeq](https://github.com/linkedin/parseq) and its [key concepts](https://github.com/linkedin/parseq/wiki/User's-Guide#key-concepts):
+## Contents

 * [Introduction](#introduction)
 * [Async Server Implementations](#async-server-implementations)
 * [Async Client Implementations](#async-client-implementations)

+This section assumes you are familiar with [ParSeq](https://github.com/linkedin/parseq) and its [key concepts](https://github.com/linkedin/parseq/wiki/User's-Guide#key-concepts).

 ## Introduction

 Rest.li is asynchronous and non-blocking under the hood:

 * **R2** - On the client side, R2 uses a [Netty](http://netty.io/) based asynchronous client.
 On the server side if you are using our experimental Netty server, it is async and non-blocking.
-If you are using [Jetty](http://www.eclipse.org/jetty/), you need to [configure it](Asynchronous-Servers-and-Clients-in-Rest.li#server-configuration) to run in async mode.
+If you are using [Jetty](http://www.eclipse.org/jetty/), you need to [configure it](#server-configuration) to run in async mode.
 * **D2** - All communication with [ZooKeeper](http://zookeeper.apache.org/) uses the async APIs.
 * **Rest.li** - Rest.li does not handle I/O. All I/O work is done by R2, which is async and non-blocking as explained above.
 Rest.li uses [ParSeq](https://github.com/linkedin/parseq) to interact with and delegate to server application code.
 The `RestClient` used to make Rest.li requests on the client-side has several options in order to write async non-blocking code.